ChandraMohaniitm/python_powerBI_sale-analysis/README.md

 ## Sales Data Analysis (EDA with Python) and (Interactive Dashboard Creation Using Power BI)

 ## Project Objective
-The company wants to create an annual sales report for 2012,2013,2014.So that,the owner of the company can understand their customer and grow more sales in future.
+The company wants to create an annual sales report for 2012,2013,2014 and 2015.So that,the owner of the company can understand their customer and grow more sales in future.

 ## Dataset Used
 - <a href="https://github.com/ChandraMohaniitm/python_powerBI_sale-analysis/blob/main/global_superstore_2016.xlsx">view dataset</a>